impactdevs/Quotient/resources/docs/1.0/setting.md

 ##### Removing and Editing a leave type
 In the [Leave types](#leave-types), click 4 and the leave type will be deleted permanently.
 To adit a leave type, click 3 and you will be presented with an editable form field where you can update the leave type.

+##### Adding Public holidays
+Under Settings sections, click Public holiday menu item, you should see a list of system public holidays and you can add new ones, edit them, or even remove some of them.